Seth-Lamancusa/26quick/README.md

   - *Microscopic*
       + Is there a common relative mistake location given a target key?
       + Is accuracy different for each row of keys?
 Does target key location predict mistakes generally?
-      + Does target number predict mistakes?
+      + Does target number predict time or mistake likelihood?
   - *Macroscopic*
       + How long does it take to "warm up"?
 I'll take a rolling average over many sessions and identify peak performance window.
       + Is there a benefit to taking short breaks in the middle of a session?